-We lead busy and demanding lives and can easily accumulate mental and emotional agitation and stress.
-This is often unacknowledged and carried over into the next moment, the next activity, and the rest of the day.
+We lead busy and demanding lives and can easily accumulate moments of mental and emotional agitation and stress, which when left unacknowledged is carried over into the next activity, and the rest of the day.
 Difficult situations can cause stress as well as unpleasant emotions like anger, anxiety, or sadness.
 Sometimes we push back on and resist difficulty.
 At other times, our impulse is to defend ourselves from these unwanted feelings, by ignoring and avoiding them altogether.
 Unnoticed and unacknowledged, the feelings remain in the background, triggering negative automatic thoughts, which end up amplifying and re-activating the emotion in a potentially endless loop, which increases and extends our suffering.

 So, why do we do this, and is there a better way of working with difficulty?